Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 Windows itself is proprietary.
 The thing about proprietary software is that you don't really know what it's doing.
 Say your running proprietary software.
-Either the software is a product (and costs money, like the Microsoft Office suite) or the software isn't the product—you are, and the company is using you to collect user data.
+Either the software is a product (and costs money, like the Microsoft Office suite) or the software isn't the product&mdash;you are, and the company is using you to collect user data.
 In some cases (like the entirety of the Windows Operating System), the software costs money *and still spies on you*.

 FOSS stands for 'Free and Open Source.'
 The 'free' part refers not to cost but to what you can do with it.
 You're free to do whatever you want with it, including modifying the source code of the app.
 There aren't 'terms and conditions' you have to follow.
-The second part—open source—means that all of the code for something can be viewed by anyone.
+The second part&mdash;open source&mdash;means that all of the code for something can be viewed by anyone.
 This is necessary for the 'free' part of Free and Open Source.
 In addition to modifying the code if you need to, you can ensure that it's not doing anything harmful or malicious.
 Furthermore, you can compile the code yourself to *make sure* that the program itself *is* compiled from the code and does what is says it will.
 This is important, because just because a program binary *claims* to be compiled from a certain source doesn't mean it *actually is* compiled from that source.